 If the injury you have suffered is not covered in this table then don’t worry, this doesn’t mean you won’t be able to claim.
 Speak to one of our experts and they will be able to talk you through what your personal estimate would be.

 If you think you may have a train accident claim then look no further than Legal Helpline.
 We have a highly experienced team of experts who are ready and waiting to help you 24 hours a day.
 We offer a free, no-obligation consultation before you decide whether or not to proceed with your claim.
 If you do decide to proceed we will be there to support you every step of the way and won’t ask for a penny in payment upfront, thanks to our no win, no fee policy.

-The ORR (Office of Rail and Road) has plenty of advice for rail and train users to keeping safe from harm.
+The ORR (Office of Rail and Road) has plenty of advice for rail and train users to keep safe from harm.

 The government page linked to below provides further safety advice for rail passengers.

 If you have had to take the bus as a replacement train service due to trains being cancelled and have been hurt in a bus accident our useful guide below explains how to make a claim.

 You can also check out some of our other public liability claims guides below:

 - How to claim for an allergic reaction to milk or dairy